nerraf-dev/Obsidian-Vault-Programming/42Malaga/42_Projects/Born2BeRoot/Pages/04 - Logging In & Setting Up.md

-sfarrenOnce installation is complete, login as `root` and the user created during installation.
+Once installation is complete, login as `root` and the user created during installation.

 The new user needs to be added to the `sudo` group.
 First `sudo` needs to be installed using `apt` as the `root` user.